nizanixi/flight-scanner/README.md

     - Write unit and integration tests for some of features
     - Add images for solution architecture, both for project dependencies and logical architecture
     - Add test coverage images
-    - Add automation for build and test stages
+    - Add automation for build, format and test stages
     - Automate generation of SQlite database with IATA codes

 ## Usage